 Wrist closures are important for keeping out snow, wind, and other elements that will leave you cold when you're hunkered in at a cold, icy belay.
 Look for wrist closures that are thick (=longer durability) and have enough velcro to wrap around your whole wrist.
 This is important when fitting full-length gloves over top, or if you need to open them up to fit them underneath.

 Pockets are of huge importance if you are going out on a long mission or if you're just hanging out in the ice park.
 It's important that they are deep enough to fit your essentials (i.e., energy bar, phone, money, etc.), and positioned properly to ensure that you can do the things that you love.
-All the jackets in this review had hand pockets that were high enough so you could wear a harness or backpack waist strap over the top of the jacket and still have access to your pockets.
+For a climbing shell, pockets should be high enough to access above a harness or backpack waist belt.
 Another bonus is having a chest and/or interior pocket to store things for easy access.
-If you find a jacket without pockets, reconsider and look elsewhere.

 It's of utmost importance that your shell has a high and roomy collar to accommodate nuzzling down when the weather turns bad.
 It keeps your face warmer and helps to avoid frostnip if it's frigid outside.
 Also look for microsuede on the inside collar - this will keep your skin a little less sensitive with the elements.
 If you try on a jacket and you can't nuzzle in, send it back.

 When most folks think of how to wear a shell, they tend to assume that it always goes on top.
 Though, there is another option for different activities and situations.
 Read on to learn more!